pipelinelabo/datalaiq-wiki/ingesters/sqs.md

 The Amazon SQS Ingester (sqsIngester) is a simple ingester that can subscribe to both standard and FIFO SQS queues for ingest.
 Amazon SQS is a high volume message queue service that supports message delivery guarantees, "soft" ordering of messages, and "at-least-once" delivery of messages.

-For Gravwell, "at-least-once" delivery is an important caveat - The SQS ingester may receive duplicate messages with identical timestamps (depending on your configuration).
+For DatalaiQ, "at-least-once" delivery is an important caveat - The SQS ingester may receive duplicate messages with identical timestamps (depending on your configuration).
 It's also possible that the SQS ingester doesn't see some messages, depending on how your SQS workflow is deployed with other connected services.
 See [Amazon SQS](https://aws.amazon.com/sqs/) for more information.

 ## Basic Configuration

 The SQS ingester uses the unified global configuration block described in the [ingester section](#!ingesters/ingesters.md#Global_Configuration_Parameters).
-Like most other Gravwell ingesters, SQS supports multiple upstream indexers, TLS, cleartext, and named pipe connections, a local cache, and local logging.
+Like most other DatalaiQ ingesters, SQS supports multiple upstream indexers, TLS, cleartext, and named pipe connections, a local cache, and local logging.

 ## Queue Examples